dylhof/messages-guildproject-ui/README.md

 ## In Future:

-This is a simple app which could be improve in future.
+This is a simple app which could be improved in future.
 Here are just a few of the ways to improve the functionality and userinterface for this app.
 - Thorough Testing
 - A way for users to login securely
 - A Database to store the messages for future retrieval